FemBio-Special: Famous Women from Hanover, Germany

 Her rough, unmistakable voice could be heard on the radio and on records; her huge repertoire included music-hall songs, popular Berlin street music, folksongs, operetta melodies, literary chansons.
 Over a period of three decades she had become a true folk singer.

 Claire Waldoff was a thorn in the side of the Nazis.
 Many of her songs were too bold; many of her composers and lyricists were Jewish, many of her friends rejected National Socialism, as she did.
 And it was no secret that she lived with a woman….
 Under the Nazis many cabarets were closed, many friends went into exile.
 Claire Waldoff had fewer and fewer appearances and was virtually banned from radio broadcasts.
-This Berlin was no longer her city, and she seldom appeared there any more, attempting to avoid the constant surveillance by guest appearances in other cities.
+This Berlin was no longer her city, and she seldom appeared there any more, attempting to avoid the constant surveillance by giving guest appearances in other cities.

 Claire Waldoff experienced the end of the war with her companion and lover Olly von Roeder in their small Bavarian vacation house.
 In 1950, already suffering heart problems, she returned one more time, one last time, to her beloved Berlin; one more time she sang the old songs, head of flaming red hair tipped slightly back….